Spread0x/orchestrator4s/README.md

 # Orchestrator4s

-Orchestrator4s is a simple lib to orchestrate yours applications easily.
+Orchestrator4s is a simple library to orchestrate yours applications easily.
 It provides a set of directives to declare how your applications works and which events are requires for dispatching logic.
 In background a graph of dependencies is declared.